A broad and longstanding commitment

 Our commitment to diversity in legal education and the legal profession is long-standing.
 The best legal education is one where students are exposed and learn from a wide variety of perspectives, interacting with classmates, faculty, and staff with a range of backgrounds and life experiences.
 Many of our faculty are leaders in their fields, who are engaged in important research in the areas of justice and equality.
 Here are just a few examples:

-Our faculty have deep expertise on issues of equity and justice, including race and the law and are nationally known for their research and writing.
-Pictured above are a few of our experts:
+Our faculty have deep expertise on issues of equity and justice, including race and the law and are nationally known for their research and writing, including:

-- Prof. Kevin Brown was one of the original participants and founders of both the Critical Race Theory Workshop and the People of Color Conference, and from 2004 to 2008 directed the IU Hudson & Holland Scholars Program.
+- Professor Emeritus Kevin Brown was one of the original participants and founders of both the Critical Race Theory Workshop and the People of Color Conference, and from 2004 to 2008 directed the IU Hudson & Holland Scholars Program.

 - Prof. Luis Fuentes-Rohwer is the chair of the Indiana University Latino Faculty and Staff Council and has served as faculty advisor to UndocuHoosier Alliance, the Lambda Sigma Upsilon Latino Fraternity, the BLSA prelaw group, and the Latino Male Initiative.